StephenCleary/blog-stephencleary-dotcom/blog/_posts/6000-01-03-asynchronous-messaging-3-backend-processor.md

 ## Examples of Backend Services

-Just like reliable queues, my go-to solutions for backend services are cloud solutions, specifically Functions as a Service (FaaS).
-FaaS is a perfect fit for background services, and even more so if you're using a cloud-based reliable queue.
-All the major cloud providers have built-in support for combining their reliable queues with their FaaS offerings.
+Just like durable queues, my go-to solutions for backend services are cloud solutions, specifically Functions as a Service (FaaS).
+FaaS is a perfect fit for background services, and even more so if you're using a cloud-based durable queue.
+All the major cloud providers have built-in support for combining their durable queues with their FaaS offerings.
 This includes scaling logic: each cloud provider will auto-scale FaaS consumers based on their queue messages.

 [Azure Storage Queues](https://azure.microsoft.com/en-us/services/storage/queues/) pair with [Azure Functions](https://azure.microsoft.com/en-us/services/functions/); [Amazon Simple Queue Service (SQS) queues](https://aws.amazon.com/sqs/) pair with [AWS Lambdas](https://aws.amazon.com/lambda/); and [Google Cloud Task queues](https://cloud.google.com/tasks) pair with [Google Cloud Functions](https://cloud.google.com/functions).
 Cloud pairs such as these are the easiest way to implement a full asynchronous messaging solution.